-Named after the Club’s first Professional and former Ryder Cup Captain, the Bernard Hunt golf course is home to the PGA Senior Professional Championship until 2020.
-Recently, it was named in the Next 100 top golf courses in England by Golf World.
+Named after the club’s first professional and former Ryder Cup captain, the Bernard Hunt golf course is home to the PGA Senior Professional Championship and is a regular feature in England's top 100 rankings.

 This beautiful tree-lined Championship golf course is slightly longer than the Longcross and is designed to be more forgiving off the tee.
+It offers real variety with a more open feel, but although it is a very different test, it is no less challenging or enjoyable.
 Despite its length, the course still embraces the natural beauty of raised tees and meandering fairways through picturesque parkland.

 The par 4 6th hole, playing 431 yards, offers one of the finest views on the Bernard Hunt golf course.
 From its elevated tee, the fairway descends into a narrowing cauldron before rising up over a series of well-positioned bunkers into a green surrounded by pine trees.